 Members must maintain the standards for induction, participate in Chapter activities, and observe the NHS Constitution and the Chapter Bylaws.
 Copies of these documents are available from the adviser.
-Any member who fails to maintain the standards which are the basis of his or her membership shall be promptly warned.
-After the warning, if the member fails to meet the standards used as the basis for his or her membership, his or her case will go before the Faculty Council.
-The Council may impose conditions for probation or dismiss the member.
+Any member who fails to maintain the standards which are the basis of his or her membership shall be subject to discipline, which can include written warnings, hearings before the faculty council, loss of privileges, loss of office in the case of officers, and dismissal from the society.
+Moreover, since members of the society must be exemplary constituents of the school community, any instance in which a member fails to meet the standards of the St. Paul Student Handbook is also a deficiency in terms of the NHS's own standards and may thereby trigger discipline from the adviser and faculty council.
 The president of St. Paul is the only avenue of appeal to decisions of the Council.
 Once a member is dismissed, he or she is never again eligible for membership in the National Honor Society.